-- Integrity: the quality of possessing and steadfastly adhering to high moral principles and professional standards. - Responsibility: actions that demonstrate the acceptance of the role and obligation of the student - Demeanor: behavior, manner, and appearance that demonstrates professional character. - Service: actions that demonstrate a willingness to meet the needs of others.
+- Integrity: the quality of possessing and steadfastly adhering to high moral principles and professional standards. - Responsibility: actions that demonstrate the acceptance of the role and obligation of the student. - Demeanor: behavior, manner, and appearance that demonstrates professional character. - Service: actions that demonstrate a willingness to meet the needs of others.

-- 1. Standards and rules that reflect professional behavior in the classroom, laboratory, and clinic will be listed in course syllabi. - 2.
-Measurement tools for grading professional behavior will be specified in course syllabi. - 3.
+- 1. Standards and rules that reflect professional behavior in the classroom, laboratory, and clinic will be listed in course syllabi and in the Professional Behaviors Rubric. - 2.
+The Professional Behaviors Rubric will be used for grading professional behavior along with specifications in course syllabi. - 3.
 The threshold for satisfactory professional behavior will be specified in course syllabi. - 4.
-Satisfactory professional behavior is required for progression through the curriculum. - 5.
-Unsatisfactory professional behavior can result in dismissal from the program.
+Students will complete a self-evaluation of professional behaviors using the Professional Behaviors Rubric at the end of each full semester. - 5.
+Faculty will complete evaluations of professional behaviors of each student in one of his/her PHTA